Skip to main content

 Samsung A15 5G budget phone

-Took the plunge and bought an Apple iMac M3.
-Opted for the larger 16GB / 512GB HHD configuration.
-So far it’s been pretty good and once I learn more of the OS and keyboard shortcuts the easier it’s going.
-This orange version cost me about $2.1k (California Tax Rates).
+New Addition: Apple iMac M3 Took the plunge and bought an Apple iMac M3 .
+I opted for the larger 16GB / 512GB HDD configuration.
+So far, it’s been pretty good, and once I learn more of the OS and keyboard shortcuts, the easier it’s going.
+This orange version cost me about $2.1k (California tax rates).
 Why an iMac?
-I’ve been Windows and Linux for many years and for a few years in college did own an older MacBook.
-For most of this time I’ve managed with cheap laptops.
-Although I debated a MacBook, the price was too much and I figured why not a desktop computer again?
+I’ve been using Windows and Linux for many years, and for a few years in college, I owned an older MacBook.
+For most of this time, I’ve managed with cheap laptops.
+Although I debated getting a MacBook, the price was too much, and I figured, why not go with a desktop computer again?

 AirPods 2 vs Power Beats 2 - In Ear Bluetooth Headphones - Both have their niche